Burhan-Ahmed2004/IOT-Based-Hen-Farm/README.md

 | Submersible pump | Refills the drinker from the reservoir |
 | DC fan | Exhaust |

+The wiring diagram below is the pin reference.
+Every sensor and actuator connection is on it.

 ![Wiring](wiring-diagram.jpg)

-> **[fill]** Pin map.
-Read it off the diagram and put it in a table here, since that is the
-> first thing anyone rebuilding this will look for.
+### Two wiring details that matter

+**The HC-SR04 Echo pin outputs 5V and the ESP8266 is a 3.3V part.** Echo goes through a divider, 1k from Echo to the input and 2k from the input to ground, before it reaches a NodeMCU pin.
+Driven directly it works at first and degrades the pin over time, which makes it an unpleasant fault to track down later.

-**Power the servo and relays from their own 5V rail, not from the NodeMCU's regulator.** The servo draws a current spike when it starts moving, and sharing the rail browns out the ESP mid-write.
-Common ground between the two supplies.
+**The servo and relays run from their own 5V rail, not the NodeMCU's regulator.** The servo pulls a current spike the moment it starts moving, and sharing the rail browns out the ESP mid-write.
+The two grounds are tied together.

 ---